-The applicable controls type is the highest rated level of controls that is being used in more than 50% of the Functional Space.
+The applicable control type is the highest rated level of controls that is being used in more than 50% of the functional space.
 The hierarchy for the rating of the lighting control type is provided in Section 7 Lighting control assessment.

-To identify the controls type, the Assessor should look for lighting control equipment installed within the Functional Space and document it by taking photographs and making site notes.
+To identify the control type, the assessor should look for lighting control equipment installed within the functional space and document it by taking photographs and making site notes.
 This includes physical evidence of a:

-- · occupancy sensor
+- occupancy sensor

 - time clock controller

-- · local lighting control panel
+- local lighting control panel

-- · BMS or lighting control head end computer.
+- BMS or lighting control head end computer.

-Having identified the highest level of controls type in the space, the Assessor must calculate the coverage of that controls type in the Functional Space.
+Having identified the highest level of controls type in the space, the assessor must calculate the coverage of that controls type in the functional space.

-If the identified level of control in the Functional Space covers less than 50% of the Functional Space then it does not apply to the rating, and the next highest level of control identified in the Functional Space should be calculated until the highest level of controls type with the applicable coverage has been identified.
+If the identified control type in the functional space covers less than 50% of the functional space then it does not apply to the rating, and the next highest level of control identified in the functional space should be calculated until the highest level of controls type with the applicable coverage has been identified.